IBM/gdpr-fingerprint-pii/README.md

 - Step3: Edit the field "Service name:" to say NLUGDPR and leave the other settings default.
   Click "Create"
   <br/><img src="images/NLUCreateEdit.png" alt="NLUCreateEdit" width="640" border="10" /><br/>
-- Step4: NLU service instance is created.
+- Step4: NLU service instance should get created.
 ###### 3.1.2.2 Deploy the Java application on Bluemix
 - Step5: Clone the [repo](https://github.com/IBM/gdpr-fingerprint-pii)
 - Step6: Open command prompt.
 Login to your Bluemix space using the below command